writethedocs/www/docs/conf/portland/2024/sponsors/prospectus.rst

 - Two (2) tickets_, with additional available to purchase at a discounted rate of $500/ticket.
 - Logo on the conference website.
-- Name included in welcome announcement in email newsletters and social media.
+- Name included in all conference emails to attendees.
 - Display promotional (“Swag”) items on the conference swag table (provided by sponsor).

 Other Sponsorship Opportunities